The Green College Leading Scholars Program

 Email: sa.knutson@ubc.ca

-Jillian Lerner, Assistant Professor, Art History, Visual Art and Theory
+Jillian Lerner, Assistant Professor of Teaching, Art History, Visual Art and Theory

 Email: jillian.lerner@ubc.ca